d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 ## Summary

-* Layers are blocks
+* Layers are blocks.
-* Many layers can be a block
+* Many layers can be a block.
-* Many blocks can be a block
+* Many blocks can be a block.
-* Code can be a block
+* Code can be a block.
 * Blocks take are of a lot of housekeeping, such as parameter initialization, backprop and related issues.
 * Sequential concatenations of layers and blocks are handled by the eponymous `Sequential` block.

 ## Exercises

 1. What kind of error message will you get when calling an `__init__` method whose parent class not in the `__init__` function of the parent class?
+1. What kinds of problems will occur if you remove the `asscalar` function in the `FancyMLP` class?
 1. What kinds of problems will occur if you change `self.net` defined by the Sequential instance in the `NestMLP` class to `self.net = [nn.Dense(64, activation='relu'), nn.
 Dense(32, activation='relu')]`?
 1. Implement a block that takes two blocks as an argument, say `net1` and `net2` and returns the concatenated output of both networks in the forward pass (this is also called a parallel block).
 1. Assume that you want to concatenate multiple instances of the same network.
 Implement a factory function that generates multiple instances of the same block and build a larger network from it.